Monitoring search engine rankings provides valuable insight into your site's overall SEO performance.

 Rank Intelligence does not restrict the data you can download.
 You get full access to all information at an instant to slice, dice and analyze the way you want.

 Rankings matter.
 And how you monitor your rankings matters, too.
-The power of an SEO platform is undeniable in this.
+The power of a search engine optimization platform is undeniable in this.
 When all of your data lives under the same roof, your analysis becomes so much easier, and makes more sense.

 The seoClarity platform also allows you to integrate your Google Analytics and Google Search Console data, so you have a complete understanding of your organic search performance — with the ability to slice, dice, and analyze the data points directly in the platform.